lobe/iOS-bootstrap/README.md

 * This project contains a sample icon and other assets, feel free to use these or create your own.
 * When you're using the app, swiping up on the screen pulls open the image picker.
 * Double tapping flips the camera around to the front facing camera.
 Double tapping again filps the camera back to the front.
-* `UpdateTextViewExternal.swift` includes the small amount of SwiftUI for the prediction bar at the buttom of the screen.
+* `UpdateTextViewExternal.swift` includes the small amount of SwiftUI for the prediction bar at the bottom of the screen.

 ## Contributing